Commonly asked questions

-Please find our response to some commonly asked questions about pupils with special educational needs, taken from the Special Educational Needs Information Report we undertook in September 2019.
+Please find our response to some commonly asked questions about pupils with special educational needs, read together, these form our Special Educational Needs Information Report.
+This is updated annually.

 What is the school’s ethos/approach to teaching pupils with SEN and Disability?